 Figure 2.
 Climate time series data plotted after removing the positive trend.

 We estimate the seasonality from the residuals of the linear model, and then remove the seasonality.
 We observe that the ‘Random’ plot after removing seasonality behaves like white noise.
-Therefore we have successfully removed trend and seasonality from the time series to obtain a stationary series (Figure 3).
+Therefore, we have successfully removed trend and seasonality from the time series to obtain a stationary series (Figure 3).

 Figure 3.
 Stationary times series after removing trend and seasonality resembles a white noise process.